Tuesday, October 1, 2024

 Add to this lukewarm milk 2 good tablespoons of Glenisk Low-fat yogurt.
 Natural, organic.
 Say 30 or 40 ml.

-Many other kinds of yogurt will work as a "starter" but I give here one that is very reliable and that I am pretty sure will work every time.
+Many other kinds of yogurt will work as a "starter" but I'm naming one here, that is very reliable and that I am pretty sure will work every time.

 Whisk the yogurt into the lukewarm milk.